elmtree-askmo/cloudcannon-app/content/learn/psychology/what-challenges-do-individuals-with-asd-face-in-observational-learning-and-what-strategies-can-enhance-their-learning.md

 url: /learn/psychology/questions/what-challenges-do-individuals-with-asd-face-in-observational-learning-and-what-strategies-can-enhance-their-learning
 score: -1.0
 related_article1:
-    id: 169359
+    id: 169343
     title: >-
-        How can assistive devices and communication systems foster independence in learning?
+        Differentiate between positive and negative reinforcement and their roles in encouraging desired behaviors.
     subject: Psychology
-    url: /learn/psychology/questions/how-can-assistive-devices-and-communication-systems-foster-independence-in-learning
+    url: /learn/psychology/questions/differentiate-between-positive-and-negative-reinforcement-and-their-roles-in-encouraging-desired-behaviors
 related_article2:
-    id: 169356
+    id: 169357
     title: >-
-        What are the types and characteristics of learning disabilities, and how do they impact learning?
+        How can individualized education plans and technology be used as intervention strategies for learning disabilities?
-    subject: Psychology
+    subject: Education Studies
-    url: /learn/psychology/questions/what-are-the-types-and-characteristics-of-learning-disabilities-and-how-do-they-impact-learning
+    url: /learn/education-studies/questions/how-can-individualized-education-plans-and-technology-be-used-as-intervention-strategies-for-learning-disabilities
 related_article3:
-    id: 169335
+    id: 169346
     title: >-
-        Why is data collection important in the fading process, and how can it be used to adjust fading procedures?
+        How are behavioral interventions applied in ASD, and what are their effectiveness and limitations?
-    subject: Psychology
+    subject: Education Studies
-    url: /learn/psychology/questions/why-is-data-collection-important-in-the-fading-process-and-how-can-it-be-used-to-adjust-fading-procedures
+    url: /learn/education-studies/questions/how-are-behavioral-interventions-applied-in-asd-and-what-are-their-effectiveness-and-limitations
 related_article4:
-    id: 169346
+    id: 169340
     title: >-
-        How are behavioral interventions applied in ASD, and what are their effectiveness and limitations?
+        How does observational learning contribute to social development, and what role does imitation play?
-    subject: Psychology
+    subject: Education Studies
-    url: /learn/psychology/questions/how-are-behavioral-interventions-applied-in-asd-and-what-are-their-effectiveness-and-limitations
+    url: /learn/education-studies/questions/how-does-observational-learning-contribute-to-social-development-and-what-role-does-imitation-play
 related_article5:
-    id: 169358
+    id: 169347
     title: >-
-        What strategies can be used to reduce prompt dependency and encourage self-sufficiency in learning?
+        Explain cognitive load theory and its implications for memory limitations in learning.
-    subject: Psychology
+    subject: Education Studies
-    url: /learn/psychology/questions/what-strategies-can-be-used-to-reduce-prompt-dependency-and-encourage-selfsufficiency-in-learning
+    url: /learn/education-studies/questions/explain-cognitive-load-theory-and-its-implications-for-memory-limitations-in-learning
 ---

 &nbsp;